truchas/truchas/src/2d-truchas/flow/Test/README.md

 driven channel whose solid walls cut through cells.
 It checks mixed material fractions, stationary SOLID transport, and the uniform analytic flow response.

+The `ns_2d_inviscid_solid_wall_hydrostatic_{pure,mixed}` cases check analytic hydrostatic pressure and zero velocity beside a material-defined SOLID wall and floor, with the interfaces respectively on mesh faces and cutting through axis-aligned cells.

+The `ns_2d_inviscid_solid_wall_hydrostatic_sloped` case extends the mixed case to a sloped material-defined wall, checking hydrostatic balance when the interface cuts across multiple cell columns.

+The `ns_2d_inviscid_solid_wall_hydrostatic_sloped_noisy` case repeats that check with a 10 percent mesh perturbation.

 The dormant `poiseuille_solid_wall` case is an analytic viscous-channel test for the mainline-style representation in which pure SOLID cells form the walls.
 It is not registered with CTest because the current solid/liquid